jonaraphael/RandomForestGenerator/README.md

   - “Prune low-importance → retrain”, “Prune top shift driver → retrain”, and “Undo prune” for quick iteration.
 - **Export**:
   - `rf_artifact.json`: preprocessing pipeline + serialized `ml-random-forest` model (`toJSON()`).
-  - `use_model.js`: sample code for loading the artifact and running predictions (browser ESM + Node).
+  - `use_model.js`: sample code for loading the artifact and running predictions (browser ESM via `esm.sh`; Node requires swapping the import to an npm install).
+  - `use_model.py`: metadata / inspection starter (there is no built-in Python loader for the JS model JSON).
   - `test_predictions.csv`: the test split with predictions + uncertainty columns.
   - `README.md`: notes and compatibility info for the artifact.